ourlifeloop/marketing/src/cms/training-faqs/can-i-send-a-message-to-all-connections.md

 ---
-question: ' Can I Send a Message to all Connections?'
+question: ' Can I send a message to all connections?'
 answer: >-
   Yes, you can!